data-mechanics/course-2016-fal-proj/ktan_ngurung_yazhang_emilyh23/README.md

 # Narrative

-Companies spend millions of dollars on advertisements every year.
-Therefore, it is important to find optimal locations to place them for the most impact on consumers.
-Eliminating ineffective advertisements can minimize waste while increasing competition and boosting a city’s economy.
-Accomplishing this not only helps businesses, but also reaps benefits for any given city.
-In this project, our main focus of research is looking into optimal zip codes in Boston.
-By looking into physical forms of advertisement around Boston (MBTA bus stops, MBTA T stops, Big Belly garbage locations, college campuses, and Hubway stations), we create an optimization tool in the form of a web service to determine the best locations by zip code in Boston, adjusted to individual need.
+In this project, we are looking into optimal zip codes for advertisment placement in Boston.
+By using five raw datasets (MBTA bus stops, MBTA T stops, Big Belly garbage locations, college campuses, and Hubway stations), we were able to create an optimization tool in the form of a web service to determine the best locations by zip code in Boston, adjusted to individual need.

 #Datasets